keith9820/iOS-Programming/README.md

 ### Prerequisite Skills

-Students must have experience programming in any language, preferably ann object-oriented one.
+Students must have experience programming in any language, preferably an object-oriented one.
 Students are expected to understand programming constructs such as operators, loops, conditional statements, and functions as implemented in languages such as C, Java or C++.

 ### Grading